MicrosoftDocs/cloud-adoption-framework/docs/manage/hybrid/server/best-practices/local-vagrant-windows.md

 ![A screenshot of running the `vagrant up` command.](./media/local-vagrant/vagrant-windows-cmd.png)

-Once the download is complete, the actual provisioning will start.
-As shown in the following screenshot, the process takes can take somewhere between 7 to 10 minutes.
+Once the download is complete, the actual provisioning starts.
+As shown in the following screenshot, the process takes somewhere between 7 to 10 minutes.

 ![A screenshot of a completed `vagrant up` command.](./media/local-vagrant/vagrant-windows-complete.png)